Extensions of $\mathcal{KL}$ and Lyapunov Functions for Discrete-time Dynamical System Peaks Analysis: A Technical Summary

-The proof of Theorem is done by sketching the functions constructed in the proofs of earlier theorems.
-Figure~\ref{figsummary} provides a graphical view of different results involved to prove Th.~\ref{summaryth}.
-In Figure~\ref{figsummary}, the notation $\mathcal{OL}_{\rm comp}$ stands for the set of $(\xin,T,\varphi)$-compatible Opt-Lyapunov functions.
+The proof of Theorem is obtained by sketching the functions constructed in the proofs of the earlier theorems.
+Figure~\ref{figsummary} provides a graphical view of the different results involved in proving Th. ~\ref{summaryth}.
+In Figure~\ref{figsummary}, the notation $\mathcal{OL}_{\rm comp}$ denotes the set of $(\xin,T,\varphi)$-compatible Opt-Lyapunov functions.